EarlTilluck/earltilluck.github.io/README.md

 ```
 npm run host
 ```
 The home page should open automatically in the browser, if not go to http://127.0.0.1:3000/ .
-Alternatively, use any other means to host the site, ~~but it must run of a server for the ajax to work.~~
+Alternatively, use any other means to host the site, ~~but it must run from a server for the ajax to work.~~

 ### Production
-Make sure the site has been built is is running locally, then push to origin.
+Make sure the site has been built and is working, then push to origin.
 The site is automatically hosted at https://earltilluck.github.io/

 ### List of dependencies